Fairway Independent Mortgage Corporation overview

 Refinancing with Fairway Independent Mortgage Corporation

-Fairway Independent Mortgage Corporation offers refinancing, including rate-and-term refinancing, in which you change your interest rate, loan term or both; cash-out refinancing, which refinances your current loan and provides you with extra funds based on your level of home equity; and streamline refinancing, which allows you to refinance an FHA or VA loan with less paperwork.
-The lender doesn’t display refinance rates or fees on its website, so you’ll need to get in touch with a loan officer to learn what the cost and savings might be.
+Fairway Independent Mortgage Corporation offers refinancing, including rate-and-term refinancing, in which you change your interest rate, loan term or both; cash-out refinancing, which refinances your current loan and provides you with extra funds based on your level of home equity and goals; and streamline refinancing, which allows you to refinance an FHA or VA loan with less paperwork.
+The lender doesn’t display refinance rates or fees on its website, however, so you’ll need to get in touch with a loan officer to learn what the cost and savings might be.

 Not sure if Fairway Independent Mortgage Corporation is right for you?
 Consider these alternatives